isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_queue_send_notify"></a>tx_queue_send_notify

-Notificar a la aplicación al enviar un mensaje a la cola
+Notifica a la aplicación cuando se envía un mensaje a la cola.

 ### <a name="prototype"></a>Prototipo